 On 30 May 2017 the Government announced it was deferring the introduction of the new levy.

 The Government stated that ESL will be re-established and continue to be collected via insurance policies until the completion of a reform policy review.
 This was done effective from 1 July 2017 and ESL applies again in NSW.
-At this stage, the new scheme and levy will not be re-introduced until 1 July 2019 at the earliest.
+At this stage, there has been no date announced for the introduction of the new scheme.

 How has the deferral affected ESL?